 There is so much you can do to help spread the word and raise awareness. tell your story to the local press especially at key times like Hip Awareness Week.
 Tell other new mums and educate everyone you can.
 Support Steps in raising money and awareness.

-Are there any more questions you have?
+Are there any more questions you have on DDH?
 Please leave them in the comments and I will try to answer each one.
-I am not medically trained this is just my advice and experience as a parent.
+I am not medically trained this is just my advice and my answers as a parent to a child suffering going through DDH.